 - turkey drippings add to your taste

 - pinch black peppers

 - pinch salt adjust based on how much salt everything else has

 - Make sure stock is warm before you start browning butter.
 Brown butter on the saucepan, keep heat medium-high.

 - Add flour and whisk constantly so it won't lump.
 Cook with butter for about 2-3 minutes until it becomes fragrant.
 The smell is so typical, you'll know right away.

 - Add wine slowly and whisk vigorously, wine will evaporate.

 - Add the warm stock slowly and continue whisking, lower heat to low.
 As the gravy is cooking to achieve desired consistency add finely chopped sage, thyme and salt/pepper.
 Check for taste!
 Finally add turkey drippings from the roast pan.
 Whisk carefully.
+Strain for lumps and to remove the herbs.
 Serve warm!